 How does Nutmeg invest my pension pot?

-Nutmeg has two investment options, managed and fixed allocation portfolios.
-Pension users can only invest in the managed portfolios, but you can access the fixed allocation portfolios if you open an ISA or general investment account with Nutmeg.
+Nutmeg has four investment options, fully managed, fixed allocation, smart alpha and socially responsible portfolios.
 We examine the full range of Nutmeg investment options in detail in our wider Nutmeg review.

 Nutmeg keeps costs low by using exchange-traded funds (ETFs) which are cheaper than active funds and you get more transparency in terms of where your money is invested.
 They can track an index, such as the FTSE 100, or hold Government and corporate bonds.